davecheney/gophercon2018-performance-tuning-workshop/1-welcome/introduction.md

 ![memory-latency](images/memory-latency.png)

-For decades CPUs have a cache, a piece of small fast memory located closer, and now directly integrated onto, the CPU.
+For decades the solution to the processor/memory cap was to add a cache-- a piece of small fast memory located closer, and now directly integrated onto, the CPU.

+But;

 - L1 has been stuck at 32kb per core for decades
 - L2 has slowly crept up to 512kb on the largest intel parts